pictureanastronomer/pictureanastronomer.github.io/_symposiumspeakers/lamiyamowla.md

 [Prof. Lamiya Mowla](https://www.lamiyamowla.com){:target="_blank"} is an assistant professor in the Department of Physics and Astronomy at Wellesley College.

-Title: "The Sparkling Universe: Tracing the Co-Evolution of Galaxies and Star Clusters to Cosmic Dawn"
+Talk title: "The Sparkling Universe: Tracing the Co-Evolution of Galaxies and Star Clusters to Cosmic Dawn"